braitsch/pushpop.js/readme.md

 		<img src="/gallery/b3e0e92b-4fb0-4bb4-86a5-2f61e1ea15f9_sm.jpg">
 	</div>

-To view (and delete) an asset simply bind a click handler to your class that contains your preview images and pass the selected asset into the `openPopModal` function.
+To view (and delete) an asset simply bind a click handler to your class that contains your asset and pass it into the `openPopModal` function.

 	$('.media').click(function(){
 		pushpop.openPopModal(this);